Sumits4/NorthAmerican/README.md

 <b>[velocityProcessorObj authoriseWToken:NO];</b><br/>
 The method is responsible for the invocation of authorize operation without token on the Velocity REST server.<br/>

-@Values are set from modal class <b>velocityPaymentTransaction </b> - holds the values for the authorize request VelocityPaymentTransaction <br/>
+Values are set from modal class <b>velocityPaymentTransaction </b> - holds the values for the authorize request VelocityPaymentTransaction <br/>
             	1.cardType - String     <br/>
  2.cardholderName - String     <br/>
                3.panNumber-String   <br/>